dart-lang/language/doc/life_of_a_language_feature.md

 ### Google3 testing

-A new feature should be tested in Google's internal codebase before its experiment flag is permanentantly switched on.
+A new feature should be tested in Google's internal codebase before its experiment flag is permanently switched on.
 Details of how to do this will be described in a separate (Google internal) document.

 ### Implementation work